ManuelMares/Browser-in-browser/README.md

 # About this version
+- BIMI page verificator and and Website Traffic Reporter.

 - Pinning tabs.
 CAREFUL!
 This function does not allows you to pin or unpin tabs in the extension.
 Instead, when you load your tabs, use the actual browser to pin your tabs.
 All the pinned tabs will appear as such in the extension, but again,